 Whilst the National Association of AONB’s is itself no longer a member of the Executive, individual AONB’s, such as the Gower Society, have taken its place.
 The Alliance is particularly fortunate to be led by Professor Terry Marsden who took over as Chairman from Paul Loveluck, CBE, who had to stand down for health reasons at the beginning of 2017.

-It is beyond dispute that Terry Marsden is one of the leading lights in the field of Welsh Designated Landscapes being asked previously by the Welsh Government to chair the committee which produced the “Review of Designated Landscapes in Wales”.
-This review became known as the Marsden report, whose recommendations have largely been endorsed by the UK Assessment Panel of the IUCN World Commission on Protected Areas.
+Terry Marsden is one of the leading lights in the field of Welsh Designated Landscapes being asked previously by the Welsh Government to chair the committee which produced the “Review of Designated Landscapes in Wales”.
+This Review became known as the Marsden Report, whose recommendations have largely been endorsed by the UK Assessment Panel of the IUCN World Commission on Protected Areas.

-Currently, other organisations represented on the Alliance include such organisations as National Trust Wales, Ramblers Wales, YHA Cymru, Dyfed Archaeological Trust, Coed Cymru, Wildlife Trust Wales, RSPB, and more.
-The Alliance is always willing to consider any other appropriate Wales based body which has a vested interest in our National Parks and other Protected Land and Seascapes so if you are interested in joining us do get in touch through our Contact Form.
+Currently, other organisations represented on the Alliance include the National Trust Wales, Ramblers Wales, YHA Cymru, Dyfed Archaeological Trust, Coed Cymru, Wildlife Trust Wales, RSPB, and more.
+The Alliance is always willing to consider any other appropriate Wales-based body which has a vested interest in our National Parks and other Protected Land and Seascapes so if you are interested in joining us please do get in touch through our Contact Form.